 - Who were hidden (excluding some postwar information when applicable)

-The material in the ITS collection is generally more thorough for people who were deported from Western Europe than for those who were living in Eastern Europe at the beginning of World War II.
+The material in the ITS Digital Archive is generally more thorough for people who were deported from Western Europe than for those who were living in Eastern Europe at the beginning of World War II.
 The collection only has records from a very small number of ghettos.